ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/job-orchestration/core/job-plan-orchestration.md

 ![IKASAN](../../../../developer/docs/quickstart-images/Ikasan-title-transparent.png)

-# Ikasan Enterprise Scheduler - Job Plan Instance Orchestration
+# Ikasan Enterprise Scheduler - The Context Machine - Job Plan Instance Orchestration

 ## Introduction
 Job Plan Instance Orchestration is performed by a component in the Ikasan Enterprise Scheduler called the ContextMachine.